chauff/cse1500-web-transcripts/Assignment-2.md

 Ensure that your app works as intended in two major browsers.

-Check the ESlint (or any other linter) output: it should help you to spot easy-to-make mistakes (which in turn should help you write better code).
+Check the ESLint (or any other linter) output: it should help you to spot easy-to-make mistakes (which in turn should help you write better code).
 Fix them.

 Ensure that your code contains the necessary `package.json` file content to install/run the code, i.e. it should be sufficient to take your `myapp` folder, and run `npm install` and `npm start` to start the server.
 Any specific configuration parameters your code requires should be described in an accompanying `README` file.